Egiob/markdown-cv/index.md

 __Co-author__ of the book *Intégrer l'X ou l'école d'ingénieurs de tes rêves avec les Sherpas*, published in June 2020 by Vuibert, a major publishing company in France.
 The book is a guide for undergraduate students to suceed at the nationwide competitive exams for engineering schools.

 `2019-2020`
-**Competitor** in multiple data science competitions.
+__Competitor__ in multiple data science competitions.
 Amongst the best students in the Télécom Paris internal challenge *(final grade [/20] 16.1, max 17.6, av 13.6)* which consisted in determining if two images were of the same person.
 Participate in some Kaggle competitions, mostly *sandbox* : Sales forecasting *(Time-Series)*, MNIST exploration, Disaster Tweets *(NLP)*.

 `2020`
-**Developer** of a project on predicting outcomes of competitive *Counter-Strike* games, including a theoretical approach (probabilistic and gambling theory), an implementation using online feature aggregation and predicting models as well as simulations to validate winning strategies. (*Whole project on my github*)
+__Developer__ of a project on predicting outcomes of competitive *Counter-Strike* games, including a theoretical approach (probabilistic and gambling theory), an implementation using online feature aggregation and predicting models as well as simulations to validate winning strategies. (*Whole project on my github*)

+`2019`
+__Intern and redactor__ at Les Sherpas, a startup in the educative field.
+In charge of building automation tools for lead generation, such as scrapping tools (Python - Selenium).
+I also wrote several articles of advices and methods for students willing to follow a way similar to mine, based on my own background and education.

 ### Leadership